keboola/developers-docs/extend/generic-extractor/api/pagination/response-url.md

 * TOC
 {:toc}

-The Response URL Scroller can be used with an API which provides the URL of the next page in the response.
+The Response URL Scroller can be used with APIs that provide the URL of the next page in the response.
 This scroller is suitable for APIs supporting the [JSON API specification](http://jsonapi.org/format/#fetching-pagination).